 Kegel mistake n°5: being inconsistent with your training routine

 One of the most common errors that leads to doing Kegels incorrectly is simply being inconsistent.
-(5) If you are doing Kegel exercises correctly and frequently, you should see results within a week.
-If you are not seeing results, you may need to request a meeting with your healthcare physician to discuss the situation.
+(5) If you're doing Kegel exercises correctly and frequently, you should see results within a week.
+If you're not seeing results, you may need to request a meeting with your healthcare physician to discuss the situation.

 (4) Nonetheless, all exercises require patience, effort, and consistency.
 Strengthening your pelvic floor muscle is no exception.
-You will want to ensure that you are setting aside at least five minutes each day to complete your routine.
-In addition, you want to set aside time so that you can do the Kegel exercises properly and without being rushed.
-Because doing Kegels wrong can not only be a waste of your precious time but can also damage your pelvic floor muscles.
+You'll want to ensure that you're setting aside at least five minutes each day to complete your routine.
+In addition, you want to set aside time so that you can do the Kegel exercises properly and without being rushed because doing Kegels wrong isn't only a waste of your precious time but can also damage your pelvic floor muscles.

 To avoid doing Kegels incorrectly and repeating some of the most common errors associated with Kegel exercises, consider Perifit as your pelvic floor trainer.
-Perifit uses the biofeedback approach to provide you with instant feedback on your pelvic floor strength and the quality of your contractions (Kegels) by using its internal sensor and mobile app.
-This device uses a mechanism, which can be accessed through your smartphone, to provide pelvic floor biofeedback training to all users regardless of age or pelvic floor condition.
-Perifit offers a fun and engaging way to increase your pelvic floor strength.
+The Perifit Kegel trainer provides you with instant feedback on your pelvic floor strength and the quality of your contractions (Kegels) by using the probe and mobile app.
+This device uses an app, which can be accessed through your smartphone, to provide pelvic floor training to all users regardless of age or pelvic floor condition.
+Perifit offers a fun and engaging way to practice your Kegels and give you the confidence to lead your life without the fear of any potential embarrassing moments.

 - Vulva vs Vagina: What's the difference really?